 - Work with your IT department representative to ensure secure information delivery.

 - Report phishing attempts and false senders to email@example.com.

-If you have questions about phishing, consult your department systems administrator (DSA) or IT Services Security at firstname.lastname@example.org.
+If you have questions about phishing, consult your department IT staff or IT Services Security at firstname.lastname@example.org.